paracord bracelets

 5. Make sure to lose the knot on one side using one loop and pull using the different string.

-6. Turn the bracelet on its original side and continue weaving until you finish in the end.
+6. Turn the bracelet on its original side and continue weaving until you finish.

 How Much Paracord to Have?